gdiaz384/py3TranslateLLM/README.md

     - Values are specified by using `item=value` Example:
         - `paragraphDelimiter=emptyLine`
     - Empty lines are ignored.
 - If interrupted, use one of the backup files created under backups/[date] to continue with minimal loss of data.
-Resuming from save data in this folder after being interrupted is not automatic. `--resume` (`-r`) technically exists, but can be overly picky.
+Resuming from save data in this folder after being interrupted is not automatic.
+Technically `--resume` (`-r`) exists, but it can be overly picky.
 - In addition to the libraries listed below, py3TranslateLLM also uses several libraries from the Python standard library.
 See source code for an enumeration of those.
 - Settings can be specified at runtime from the command prompt and/or using `py3TranslateLLM.ini`.
     - Settings read from the command prompt take priority over the `.ini`.